 Woods' Weekly is written by Superintendent Brian T. Woods and is sent to Northside ISD staff every Monday to keep them updated on local and state education issues.

-Have a great week and be well!
+Have a great week, enjoy your summer and be well!